paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2b-1-securities-investor-protection.md

 The Securities Act of 1933, referred to in par.
 (14), is act May 27, 1933, ch.
 38, title I, 48 Stat.
 74, which is classified generally to subchapter I (§ 77a et seq.) of chapter 2A of this title.
 For complete classification of this Act to the Code, see [section 77a of this title](./chapter-2a-securities-and-trust-indentures.md#section-77a) and Tables.

 #### Amendments
+2025—Par.
+(14).
+Pub.
+L. 119–27 inserted at end “The term ‘security’ does not include a payment stablecoin issued by a permitted payment stablecoin issuer, as such terms are defined in [section 5901 of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5901&num=0&edition=prelim).”

 2010—Par.
 (2).
 Pub.
 L. 111–203, § 983(b)(1), added par.
 (2) and struck out former par.
 (2) which defined “customer”.

 Par.
 (4)(D), (E).
 Pub.
 L. 111–203, § 983(b)(2), added subpar.
 (D) and redesignated former subpar.
 (D) as (E).